FrontendMasters/bootcamp/lessons/layout.md

 HTML tags have two methods of display by default: block and inline.
 Every HTML tag is assigned one of these values.

-There are other values for this property which we will discuss today, including flex and inline-block.
+There are other values for this property including `flex` and `inline-block`.

 `display: block;`